HardlyDifficult/Crypto/Bitcoin.md

  - Inability to adapt
    - Bitcoin has no official leaders and no process for adopting new technology or addressing concerns such as scaling.
    - Historically, Bitcoin has not been able to reach consensus on protocol changes quickly.
-   - The inability to reach consesus was where Bitcoin Cash and Gold wer born (and why Segwit2x happened and Bitcoin Platum, etc are coming).
+   - The inability to reach consesus was where Bitcoin Cash and Gold were born (and why Segwit2x happened and Bitcoin Platum, etc are coming).
 These forks only create confusion in the marketplace.
  - Illegal in some countries (https://en.wikipedia.org/wiki/Legality_of_bitcoin_by_country_or_territory)
  - High operating costs
    - Today the new coins minted (12.5 BTC) pay miners about $200,000 per block (every 10 mins)